userfrosting/learn/pages/13.recipes/02.extending-the-user-model/docs.md

 and add the `address` field.

 We'll also need to link our endpoints up to this new controller method.
-To do this, we'll create a new route file, `owlers.php`, in our Sprinkle's `routes/` directory:
+To do this, we'll create a new route file, `members.php`, in our Sprinkle's `routes/` directory:

 ```php
 <?php